noaa-onms/cinms/modals/_captions.md

 ### Details

-Pyrethroids contaminant levels in sediment sampling locations during SCCRWP’s 2008 bight-wide survey are shown in the map.
+Pyrethroids contaminant levels in sediment sampling locations during SCCRWP's 2008 bight-wide survey are shown in the map.
 Pyrethroids are typically pollutants coming from insecticide use.
 In recent years, there has been no agriculture on the islands and thus, pyrethroids are absent from CINMS sediments.
 Sediments adjacent to CINMS off Ventura have low levels of pyrethroids likely due to agriculture in that area.

 ## Figure App.E.11.17.